ESA title

 Galileo launch L12

 The satellites were launched on 28 April by SpaceX under contract with ESA.
 A Falcon 9 rocket injected the Galileo satellites into medium Earth orbit, not far from their final position.
-During the first hours after launch, the Mission Control Team made sure that the satellites had successfully completed the initialization sequence, that the solar arrays were correctly deployed and able to generate power and that the network of ground stations could track and control them correctly.
+During the first hours after launch, the Mission Control Team made sure that the satellites had successfully completed the initialisation sequence, that the solar arrays were correctly deployed and able to generate power and that the network of ground stations could track and control them correctly.

 Early operations were executed by the Galileo Service Operator, supported by a team of around 30 satellite experts from ESA and satellite manufacturer OHB on site at the Galileo Control Centre in Oberpfaffenhofen, Germany, under the responsibility of EUSPA.